mazeor9/r6-data.js/README.md

 Additional parameters for stats type:

-`platform_families`: (Required) The platform family - "pc" or "console"
+`platform_families`: (Required) The platform family - "pc" or "console" `board_id`: (Optional) The game mode to filter statistics - "casual", "event", "warmup", "standard", or "ranked"

 ### Account Information
 When using the `accountInfo` type, you'll receive data about the player's profile, including: